supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 ## Review
 In this lab, you have completed the following:
+- Created a Log Analytics Workspace
+- Initialized the Microsoft Sentinel Workspace.
+- Connected the Windows security event connector.
+- Enabled Microsoft Defender for Cloud
+- Ran Basic KQL Statements
+- Protected an On-Premises Server.
+- Able to access the KQL testing area.
-   - Run Basic KQL Statements
+- Ran Basic KQL Statements
+- Analyzed Results in KQL with the Summarize Operator
-   - Create visualizations in KQL with the Render Operator
+- Created visualizations in KQL with the Render Operator
-   - Build multi-table statements in KQL
+- Built multi-table statements in KQL
+- Worked with string data in KQL

 ## You have successfully completed the lab.